yarml/HeliumOS/docs/Code-Style.md

 Use `#include <%>` instead of `#include "%"` whenever possible.

 ## Order
-Include statement have to be ordered following their categories first, then from the longest to the shortest include
+Include statement have to be ordered following their categories first, then alphabetically

 ## Categories
 Include statement come in three categories that must be separated by empty